idleberg/node-nlf/README.md

 Type: `"crlf" | "lf"`

 Selects the default end of line sequence.
-When not specified, it defaults to `"crlf"` on Windows and `"lf"` everywhere else.
+When not specified, it defaults to `"crlf"` on Windows and `"lf"` elsewhere.

 ## Related